 Environmental and Social Sustainability Grants Program

-Environmental and social sustainability grants logoThe Office of Sustainability and the Institute of the Environment started a funding program to support student-faculty projects that enhance environmental sustainability and campus-wide engagement with sustainability issues at the University of Connecticut and in Connecticut communities through research, authentic community engagement, campus operations, or education.
+The Office of Sustainability and the Institute of the Environment started a funding program to support student-faculty projects that enhance environmental sustainability and campus-wide engagement with sustainability issues at the University of Connecticut and in Connecticut communities through research, authentic community engagement, campus operations, or education.
 Projects must increase both environmental and social sustainability at UConn, and address one or more of UConn's strategic sustainability goal areas (climate change, energy and buildings, waste, outreach and engagement, water resources, food and dining, purchasing, transportation, or grounds, open space and conservation areas) and one or more related social challenges (fostering inclusion of diverse perspectives, addressing systematic inequalities, environmental justice, social and health inequity, community development, etc).
 Project activities occur at any of the UConn campuses and extend to Connecticut communities outside of the University campuses.
 Special consideration is given to interdisciplinary projects that advance equity and justice or incorporate the arts and humanities.
 Funded teams present their project findings and impacts at a symposium in the Fall following their Spring award.

-Spring '24 Call for Proposals
+(Dates below are for the Spring '24 Call for applications.)

 Eligibility: All currently enrolled University of Connecticut undergraduate and graduate students are eligible to apply.
 Students must be full-time during the time period of the grant (Spring '24 through Fall '24).
 Applications can be submitted by an individual student or teams of students.
 Students can lead only one proposal each and can collaborate on up to three proposals (but can participate in no more than three proposals total).